 How will boarding work?

-It goes without saying that boarding a private jet is an easier process than boarding a commercial flight.
-You will only be flying with your party and the airport staff and crew allow you to board at your own pace.
+Boarding a private jet is a far easier process than boarding a commercial flight.
+You will only be flying with your party, and the airport staff and crew allow you to board at your own pace.
 Some airports will even allow you to go through the security proceedings from within your car.

 Is it possible to bring an electric wheelchair?

-With proper planning, it may be possible to carry an electric wheelchair on the flight, you account manager will be able to advise and help organise this for you.
+With the correct planning, it may be possible to carry your electric wheelchair on the flight.
+Your account manager will be able to advise and help organise this for you.

 Why should you consider flying private instead of commercial?